The percentage figures for breakdown of net sales and operating income by segment

 Existing Homes Business

-In our Livness business, we worked to inject greater vitality into the market for good-quality previously-owned homes.
-Specifically, to meet the needs of home owners, we organized "Liveness Future-oriented Sale Campaign" for owners of single-family houses and condominiums.
-We also held online seminars as a new form of marketing under the COVID-19 pandemic.
-We expanded our Livness business premises to 60 locations nationwide, which were established in Single-Family Houses Division to meet the needs of a wide range of customers, particularly owners.
+Also, in our Livness business, we worked to inject greater vitality into the market for good-quality previously-owned homes.
+Specifically, we organized campaign for owners of single-family houses and condominiums, and also held online seminars as a new form of marketing under the COVID-19 pandemic.
+We expanded our Livness business premises to 60 locations nationwide to meet the concerns of a wide range of customers, particularly owners.

 However, as orders for renovation work decreased due to the impact of COVID-19, net sales for this segment amounted to 124,718 million yen (-14.4% year on year), while operating income came to 10,438 million yen (-37.6% year on year).